-longer prescribe the Covid vaccine during pregnancy with the change in CDC guidance.
+pharmacy, but the pharmacist refused to give the vaccine because the pharmacist was concerned she would lose her license if she gave a vaccine that was no longer on the CDC's immunization schedule.
+90 She reported this refusal to her doctor's office, who told her that the office would no longer prescribe the Covid vaccine during pregnancy with the change in CDC guidance.
 She nonetheless tried again at a different location but was again refused the vaccine because of the Directive.
-Finally, a chain pharmacy location advised Jane Doe 2 that this is the first time a recommendation did not come from the ACIP and, therefore, this is a grey area,' and she would need to schedule her vaccination when a flexible pharmacist who would be willing to risk their license to vaccinate her was available.
-Even then, the pharmacy required Jane Doe 2 to attest that: If I am receiving a COVID-19 vaccine dose, I attest I am eligible for that dose according to current recommendations from the CDC.
-When she asked the flexible pharmacist what this meant, he advised that the CDC's guidelines are unclear, but he personally chooses to follow the recommendations of OB and pediatric groups.
+Finally, a chain pharmacy location advised Jane Doe 2 that "this is the first time a recommendation did not come from the [ACIP] and, therefore, this is a 'grey area,'" and she would need to schedule her vaccination when a "flexible" pharmacist "who would be willing to risk their license to vaccinate" her was available.
+Even then, the pharmacy required Jane Doe 2 to attest that: "If I am receiving a COVID-19 vaccine dose, I attest I am eligible for that dose according to current recommendations from the CDC."
+When she asked the "flexible" pharmacist what this meant, he advised that the CDC's guidelines are unclear, but he "personally chooses to follow the recommendations of OB and pediatric groups."

-101. Plaintiff Jane Doe 3, who is immunocompromised, is now faced with heightened risk of contracting Covid because a pharmacist refused to administer the Covid vaccine to her two teenage sons on August 14, 2025.
+Plaintiff Jane Doe 3, who is immunocompromised, is now faced with heightened 102. risk of contracting Covid because a pharmacist refused to administer the Covid vaccine to her two teenage sons on August 14, 2025.
 The pharmacist refused to give the vaccine to the teenagers because they were not in the approved age group of being over 60 or 65.
 The teenage sons know that their mother is immunocompromised and want to get the Covid vaccine before they go back to school at the end of this month to protect their mother from them bringing home the virus from school.
 Plus, they themselves are fearful of getting sick from the Covid virus when they return to school.
-Their fear is not unfounded, since, as of August 12, 2025, Covid-19 infections were growing or likely growing in 34 states, declining in 0 states, and not changing in 14 states, according to the CDC.
-91 Washington state, according to the CDC, is experiencing growing or likely growing rates of Covid infections.92
+Their fear is not unfounded, since, as of August 26, 2025, Covid-19 infections were authorized to administer routine vaccines which are FDA-approved or authorized vaccines that have been recommended for routine use by the Advisory Committee on Immunization Practices ").